Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-There are no parameters, and schema coverage is 100% trivial.
-The description adds no parameter information (none needed), so baseline 4 is appropriate.
+There are no parameters, and schema description coverage is 100% trivially.
+The description adds no parameter meaning beyond the schema, but baseline is 3 per instructions for high coverage.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.